caneuro/caneuro.github.io/blog1/_posts/2024-01-25-paper-iscience-neurofeedback.md

 ---
-title: fMRI neurofeedback training can improve attention-related alertness
+title: fMRI neurofeedback training improves attention-related alertness
 description: |
   New paper out in Borderline Personality Disorder and Emotion Dysregulation.
   Find a link to the